spacetelescope/jwst/docs/jwst/refpix/description.rst

-deviations per reference pixel column, as well as the difference between even and odd pairs; then calculates the mean of each of these arrays (the mean of the absolute values for the differences array), and flag all values greater than the corresponding mean.
+deviations per reference pixel column, as well as the difference between even and odd pairs; then calculates the mean of each of these arrays (the mean of the absolute values for the differences array), and flag all values greater than the corresponding mean times a factor to avoid overcorrection.
 All suspicious pixels will be replaced by their nearest good reference pixel.

 The next step in this processing is to copy the science data and the reference pixel data separately to temporary